Martchus/tageditor/README.md

 3. The CLI prints all values in UTF-8 encoding (no matter which encoding is actually used in the tag).

 ### Windows only
-  * The Tag Editor sets the codepage to UTF-8 to ensure *3.* is handled correctly by the terminal.
+  * Codepage is set to UTF-8 to ensure *3.* is handled correctly by the terminal.
 So far it seems that this effort just causes weird truncating behaviour in some cases and might prevent pipes/redirections to function.
 One can use MSYS2 terminal to work around this.
-  * The Tag Editor converts all UTF-16 encoded arguments as provided by WinAPI to UTF-8 so *2.* shouldn't cause any trouble in theory.
+  * All UTF-16 encoded arguments as provided by WinAPI are converted to UTF-8 so *2.* shouldn't cause any trouble.
-    * Opening files with unicode characters in the name *does* work.
-    * Setting unicode values via CLI does *not* work, though.

 ## Build instructions